The Culinary Institute of America: Other programs and courses

 The college's New York campus also offers continuing education courses and certificate programs.
 The California and Texas campuses run several continuing education classes, and the California campus also has programs for wine professionals.
 A variety of programs for food enthusiasts are run as well at all the U.S. campuses.
 The college partnered with Epicurious in running an online cooking school featuring a variety of culinary classes.
 The CIA also runs a certification program called ProChef, a program to recognize culinary and academic skills, as well as familiarity with business practices.

-The CIA's California campus also runs an accelerated culinary program for students who already have at least a four-year bachelor's degree in hospitality, food-service, or another related field.
-The program includes the same basic classes as the school's associate degree programs, however the accelerated program does not include the externship requirement, and several classes are run with a faster-paced curriculum or including more in-depth material.
+The CIA's California campus runs an accelerated culinary program for students with previous bachelor's degrees in the hospitality field.
+Several classes are run with an intensified curriculum.

-Conferences and summits

-The CIA holds various conferences, summits, and retreats for professionals in food and related industries, focusing on topics such as world cuisines, flavor development, health and wellness, nutrition science, volume foodservice, sustainability, and technology.
-These include the Worlds of Flavor International Conference and Festival; Menus of Change; Healthy Kitchens, Healthy Lives; and the Global Plant-Forward Culinary Summit.

 Libraries and museums

 The school's Archives and Special Collections department is located in the Hyde Park campus' Conrad N. Hilton Library.
 Highlights of the collection includes a Roman amphora displayed in the Archives Reading Room, menu covers for New York City's Chanterelle Restaurant which were designed by notable artists, and a 1556 Latin edition of Athenaeus' Deipnosophistae, volume 15.

 The Greystone campus maintains the Margie Schubert Library, located adjacent to the school's teaching kitchens.

 The CIA also operates a college museum, the Chuck Williams Culinary Arts Museum, at its Copia campus in Napa.